System Structures

 Three structural dynamics operate beneath the African scaling ecosystem's repeated outcomes.
 Each is self-reinforcing.
 Each rewards the behaviours that maintain it.
 None is the failure of any individual actor inside it.

 The asymmetry across the three structures is honest.
-The Capability Trap is the most heavily evidenced.
-The Misaligned Incentive Engine has the clearest behavioural signature.
-The Capital Architecture Mismatch is the most visible structurally.
-The clustering does not collapse them into a single explanation - it shows that they are connected.
+The Capability Trap is the most heavily evidenced through four years of EADC programme research and the broader applied-research base.
+The Misaligned Incentive Engine has the clearest behavioural signature in the documented patterns of role collapse, programme-output orientation, and evaluation capture.
+The Capital Architecture Mismatch is the most visible structurally - the offshore incorporation dynamic and the Series B cliff are its surface manifestations.
+The clustering does not collapse the three structures into a single explanation.
+It shows that they are connected, that each stabilises the others, and that none can be addressed in isolation.

-Understanding this matters for anyone who wants to change the ecosystem rather than describe it.
 Treating symptoms without touching the underlying structures produces temporary relief.
 The system adapts.
 New symptoms emerge in adjacent domains.
+This is the analytical claim the rest of the section develops.

 Structure 1: The Capability Trap